14: Hunter Hartley, Hunter Hartley

 “Because I was a game warden for two years before I came out here,” Blorpo said.
 “Not all of us are here fresh off a G.E.D.”

-“It is a hard job?”
+“Is it a hard job?”
 I asked.

 “Not really, if you don’t mind a lot of walking,” Hunter said.
-“My feet were sore for awhile when I first started, but I’m a lot better at it now.
+“My feet were sore for a while when I first started, but I’m a lot better at it now.
 Faster, too.”

 “Didn’t you tell me you’ve never seen anything, Hunter?”
 I asked.

 No look of recognition.
-“Hmm, I’ve never thought about it before but I guess that I haven’t ever seen anything.
-I saw a bear once if that counts.”
+“Hmm, I’ve never thought about it before, but I guess that I haven’t ever seen anything.
+I saw a bear once, if that counts.”

 “I saw Bigfoot.
 That’s what they’re hiding in there,” Shadow said.